sivel/ansible-pulp-galaxy-ng/README.md

 ### Assumptions

-1. Running `ansible-base` 2.10+ with the `community.general` collection installed
+1. Running `ansible-base` 2.10+ with the `community.general` collection installed, for access to the `docker` modules.
-1. Running Docker, with env configurations to access the docker container
+1. Running Docker, with env configurations to access the docker server
 1. Python `docker` module installed and available to the playbook python (implicit localhost)
-1. No other containers named `pulp`
+1. No other containers named `pulp-galaxy-ng`

 ## Notes